ABOUT ANTHONY

 Following his chart-topping Daydreams in Blue, Anthony returned with Blues Called My Name, a dynamic collection of original compositions featuring esteemed special guests Anne Harris, Walter Trout, Sugar Ray Norcia, Monster Mike Welch, Erika Van Pelt, and The Boston Blues All-Stars.
 Award-winning blues guitarist Ronnie Earl shared this praise for Geraci and the new album: "Anthony has been contributing to this music for many years, and his new album illuminates the many colors, shades, and styles of the blues.
 Anthony is very inspiring, and I love his dedication to the old masters like Otis Spann, Sunnyland Slim, and Big Maceo Merriweather."

-Anthony’s new CD, Tears in My Eyes, is slated for Spring 2024 release.
-Walter Trout said: “This album is his latest musical exploration.
+Anthony’s recent CD, Tears in My Eyes debuted on The Billboard Blues Chart, and spent 17 weeks on The Roots Music Report.
+Walter Trout writes in the liner notes: “This album is his latest musical exploration.
 I feel like he grows with each new release.
 Along with his stellar band, he continues to put out vital and beautiful art.
 His playing continues to be about honesty, tradition, invention, expression, and even humor.
-I am honored to call him my friend."
+I am honored to call him my friend.”